 We started a local Facebook group for kayaking and stand up paddleboarding and here are the places we like to go:

-Alum Creek – Westerville – this is the creek/river that flows south from the reservoir.
+Alum Creek – Westerville: this is the creek/river that flows south from the reservoir.
 We like to put in off Main Street in Westerville which is near Otterbein University.
-You can actually paddle north (against the current…but there’s never much current) through some pretty trees and winding river then turn back around.
+You can actually paddle north (against the current…but there’s never much current) through some pretty trees and the winding river then turn back around.